robertjanzen/Evolve-Android/README.md

 # Evolve — Android Wrapper

-Turns [Evolve](https://github.com/pmotschmann/Evolve) (an incremental/idle browser game) into an installable Android app, so it doesn't need a browser tab held open to make progress.
+Turns [Evolve](https://github.com/pmotschmann/Evolve) (an incremental/idle browser game) into an installable Android app with a mobile friendly UI.

 See [`NOTICE.md`](NOTICE.md) for licensing (Evolve is MPL-2.0; this wrapper's own code is separate).